-Extroverts by nature are concerned with the physical and social environment that is outside of themselves.
+Extroverts by nature are concerned with their physical and social environment when interacting with those they are interested in.

-Extroverts derive energy from their external environment and the people they interact with socially.
+They derive energy from their external environment and the people they are with socially.

 Introverts are the opposite.